-Students in Year Three and Year Four of the Saint Louis University School of Medicine M.D. degree program complete 35 weeks of electives.
+Students in Year Four of the Saint Louis University School of Medicine M.D. degree program complete 30 weeks of electives.

-Students who are interested in pursuing an international elective are encouraged to consider taking the elective offered by the Department of Community and Family Medicine titled Global Health: Cross Cultural/International Experiences or the elective offered by the Department of Internal Medicine titled Geriatric Care in China.
+Students who are interested in pursuing an international elective are encouraged to consider taking FCM 0410: Global Health: Cross Cultural/International Experiences, offered by the Department of Community and Family Medicine.

 Two scholarships are offered for fourth year medical students considering an international elective: Dr. Tom Dooley Memorial International Elective Scholarship Program and The Everett M. Sugarbaker School of Medicine Scholarship Program.
 The application process begins the fall of the Year Four academic year.
 Awards are disbursed at the completion of the elective.